Provincial Nominee Programs (PNPs)

 Phase 2: if the province approves you, you must submit a second application to the federal government for your Canadian permanent resident status.

-This is a step by step for a Provincial Nominee Programs (PNP) process:
+This is a step-by-step for a Provincial Nominee Programs (PNP) process:

 - Find out your eligibility:

-Find out which program you might be eligible for by filling our Free Assessment Now. - Complete a Provincial Nominee Program application:
+Find out which program you might be eligible for by filling out our Free Assessment Now. - Complete a Provincial Nominee Program application:

 Submit your application to the specific province or territory you chose.